stairwell-inc/threat-research/cerebro-string-mutations/README.md

 - Reference Blog: https://stairwell.com/news/hunting-with-weak-signals/

+There are two scripts here, one to help you process files with string lists, and one to help you do one off strings in multiple mutation forms.

+- cerebro-file-basic.py
+- cerebro-string-basic.py

 ## Mutations

 - flipflop - Flipping every two bytes, encoding used in many malware families including Nobelium's FLIPFLOP
-- stackpush - Meterpreter-style x86 stack strings, where four byte chunks are PUSH'd to the stack
+- stackpush - Meterpreter-style x86 stack strings, where four byte chunks are PUSH'd to the stack.
+There are stackpushnull and stackpushdoublenull to create mutations where the string is single or double null terminated.
 - fallchill - Custom string encoding routine used by Lazarus (aka HIDDEN COBRA) in FALLCHILL malware [[ref tweet](https://twitter.com/stvemillertime/status/1485990404948381698)]
 - reverse - Simple reverse strings
+- hex - Simple "hexidecimal values in a string form.

 ## Lists